 I/We desire NO. ORDINARY BUSINESS FOR AGAINST this proxy to be used in favour of/or against the 1.
 To receive the Audited Financial Statements for the year ended December 31, 2014 and the Reports of the Directors, Auditors and Audit Committee thereon. resolutions 2.
 To declare a Dividend. as indicated alongside 3.
-To elect/re-elect Directors. (strike out (i) To re-elect Mallam Umar Yahaya as a Non-Executive Director whichever is not required). (ii) To re-elect Alhaji Bashari M. Gumel as a Non-Executive Director (iii) To re-elect Mr. Robert Nnana-Kalu as a Non-Executive Director (i∨) To elect Mrs. Aku P. Odinkemelu who was appointed an Executive Director by the Board since the last Annual General Meeting. (v) To elect Mr. Alex C. Ojukwu who was appointed a Non- Executive Director by the Board since the last Annual General Meeting. (vi) To elect Mr. Michael E. Okeke who was appointed a Non- Executive Director by the Board since the last Annual General Meeting.
-4. To authorize the Directors to fix the remuneration of the Auditors 5.
-To elect the members of the Audit Committee.
+To elect/re-elect Directors. (strike out (i) To re-elect Mallam Umar Yahaya as a Non-Executive Director whichever is not required). (ii) To re-elect Alhaji Bashari M. Gumel as a Non-Executive Director (iii) To re-elect Mr. Robert Nnana-Kalu as a Non-Executive Director (iv) To elect Mrs. Aku P. Odinekemelu who was appointed an Executive Director by the Board since the last Annual General Meeting. (v) To elect Mr. Alex C. Ojukwu who was appointed a Non- Executive Director by the Board since the last Annual General Meeting. (vi) To elect Mr. Michael E. Okeke who was appointed a Non- Executive Director by the Board since the last Annual General Meeting.
+4. To elect/re-elect Directors.
+5. To elect the members of the Audit Committee.
 NO. SPECIAL BUSINESS 1.
 To consider and if thought fit, to pass the following as an Ordinary Resolution: To approve the remuneration of Directors.
-Please indicate v with ar "X" in the appropriate column, how you wish your votes to be cast on the